cheech36/dbsetup/README.md

 	3) ./setupTables.sh <dbname> <zipfile>
 	   i) If connecting to local database use "localhost" ii) Change username and password
+	       Note: You will need to connect with a user THAT HAS A PASSWORD

 	4) Optional: if you wish to delete the tables: chmod 600 autoDrop.sh